Earthquakes in Japan and California

 May 18, 2014 from 2:00pm - 3:00pm

-Professor Tanimoto will explain what really happened in the Earth to cause the 2011 earthquake in Japan and subsequent tsunami, or the 1994 Northridge earthquake.
-He will share what we really know about the processes that cause them.
+Prof. Tanimoto will explain what really happens in the Earth when earthquakes occur, such as the 2011 earthquake in Japan that caused a tsunami, or the 1994 Northridge earthquake.
+He will discuss what we really know about the processes that cause them.

 Event Details